net_peerCount - BNB Smart Chain

-The RPC method for BSC returns the number of connected peers, helping assess network connectivity and node health.
+The RPC method returns the number of connected peers to a BSC node, helping monitor network connectivity and node performance.

 Supported Networks